skp1008/portfolio-frontend/README.md

 # Krishna Paudel — Portfolio Website

-A modern, responsive personal website that highlights my background, projects, and tools I built for the City of Delta.
+A modern, responsive personal website that highlights my background, projects, and tools I have built.
 The site is designed for clarity, speed, and a polished experience on desktop and mobile.

 ## ✨ Highlights
 - Clean, high‑contrast UI with animated tech background and smooth interactions